Chapter 8. Working with clusters

 Red Hat OpenShift Service on AWS can kill a process in a container if the total memory usage of all the processes in the container exceeds the memory limit, or in serious cases of node memory exhaustion.

-When a process is Out of Memory (OOM) killed, this might result in the container exiting immediately.
-If the container PID 1 process receives the SIGKILL, the container will exit immediately.
+If a process is Out of Memory (OOM) killed, the container could exit immediately.
+If the container PID 1 process receives the SIGKILL, the container does exit immediately.
 Otherwise, the container behavior is dependent on the behavior of the other processes.

 For example, a container process exited with code 137, indicating it received a SIGKILL signal.

-If the container does not exit immediately, an OOM kill is detectable as follows:
+If the container does not exit immediately, use the following stepts to detect if an OOM kill occurred.

 Access the pod using a remote shell: